Tap and flap consonants: Contrast with stops and trills

 The main difference between a tap or flap and a stop is that in a tap/flap there is no buildup of air pressure behind the place of articulation and consequently no release burst.
 Otherwise a tap/flap is similar to a brief stop.

 Taps and flaps also contrast with trills, where the airstream causes the articulator to vibrate.
 Trills may be realized as a single contact, like a tap or flap, but are variable, whereas a tap/flap is limited to a single contact.
 When a trill is brief and made with a single contact it is sometimes erroneously described as an (allophonic) tap/flap, but a true tap or flap is an active articulation whereas a trill is a passive articulation.
 That is, for a tap or flap the tongue makes an active gesture to contact the target place of articulation, whereas with a trill the contact is due to the vibration caused by the airstream rather than any active movement.

 Tap vs. flap

-Many linguists use the terms tap and flap indiscriminately.
+Many linguists use the terms tap and flap interchangeably.
 Peter Ladefoged proposed for a while that it might be useful to distinguish between them.
-However, his usage was inconsistent and contradicted itself even between different editions of the same text.
-One proposed version of the distinction was that a tap strikes its point of contact directly, as a very brief stop, but a flap strikes the point of contact tangentially: "Flaps are most typically made by retracting the tongue tip behind the alveolar ridge and moving it forward so that it strikes the ridge in passing."
+He said that a tap strikes its point of contact directly (as a very brief stop) but a flap strikes the point of contact tangentially (since the flap passes by along its trajectory).
+However, his usage was inconsistent and contradicted itself in his other books, even between different editions of the same text.

-Later, however, he used the term flap in all cases.
+Siniša Spajić, Peter Ladefoged, and P. Bhaskararao, in their paper The Trills of Toda, proposed a similar version of the distinction, with an extra description for flaps: "Flaps are most typically made by retracting the tongue tip behind the alveolar ridge and moving it forward so that it strikes the ridge in passing."
+Later in the paper, however, the term flap is used in all cases.
 Subsequent work on the labiodental flap has clarified the issue: flaps involve retraction of the active articulator, and a forward-striking movement.